tapthaker/Octopress/source/_posts/2015-03-28-unit-testing-ioss-uiviewcontrollers.markdown

 remove this misconception and shows how easily you could write unit tests for UIViewControllers.
 For the rest of this post I will refer the UIViewController as view controller.

+## Deprecated
+This method of unit testing UIViewControllers isn't probably the right way.
+Please refer to my other post [Unit Testing iOS UIViewControllers - the Advanced Way](http://tapthaker.github.io/blog/2015/05/30/unit-testing-ios-uiviewcontrollers-the-advanced-way/) to know more
+I am keeping this post just for the sake of reference and would suggest everyone to use the other **non-hackable** method to test things.

+##
 <!-- more -->

 Some of the things to note before you start things: